You'll Like The 2009 Chevrolet Impala If...

 Under the Hood

-The 2007 Impala's three engines include two V6s and a V8.
+The 2009 Chevrolet Impala's three engines include two V6s and a V8.
 The 3.9-liter V6 is equipped with GM's Active Fuel Management, which cuts fuel to three of the six cylinders when cruising.
 The 5.3-liter V8, exclusive to the SS model, also features Active Fuel Management technology that seamlessly disables four cylinders in certain situations for improved fuel economy.
-The V8 provided the most excitement, but we found even the base V6 more than adequate, especially considering its highway mileage rating of 31 mpg and its compatibility with E85 ethanol-based fuel.
+The V8 provided the most excitement, but we found even the base V6 more than adequate – especially considering its highway mileage rating of 29 mpg.
+While we applaud the availability of E85 for both V6 engines, consumers will see a significant decrease in fuel economy when using the gasoline and ethanol mixture.}

 211 horsepower @ 5800 rpm